Two words that can send the fear of God into some mums, at the same time as filling others with glee.

 Once poised and in position it’s easy to wave a shaker in both babies faces at the same time, isn’t it?
 It’s anything that involves actually manoeuvring them off the floor that becomes a problem.
 (That’s gymnastics and swimming out the window then.)

 This became all too apparent at a Baby Sensory session when the Twins were just a couple of months old.
 It was all going swimmingly, I was most definitely ‘twinning’ at life.
 I mean look at me – I‘d managed to ship Toddler off to Granny’s, get two babies out of the house before 10am (no mean feat for me) and get them both from the car into the building without slipping a disc.
-I am supermum.
+Think that amounts to being a supermum, quite frankly.

 Until it was puppet show time, and we had to ‘gather round’ in a circle with our babies on our laps.
-Okay I had a big enough lap, but I didn’t have the skills to somehow get two delicate newborns onto it at the same time without hurting them/dropping them/dislocating a shoulder.
+Okay I had a big enough lap, but I didn’t have the skills to somehow get two delicate newborns onto it at the same time as sliding across the floor to ‘gather’ without hurting them/dropping them/dislocating a shoulder.
 But I managed it somehow.

 Only to find?
 Some other mum had plonked her arse slap bang in front of me blocking our view completely.
 I literally could have cried, (or punched her in the face).
 For the very first time, with tears welling up (yes, I do have a heart) I felt like I couldn’t do the whole twin thing, and that baby groups (with their other seemingly care-free mums of ‘easy’ single babies) were no place for a mum of multiples.